fread-ink/epub-cfi-resolver/README.md

 Pros of using this project over readium-cfi-js:

 * ~27 kB vs. ~400 kB dist file (both numbers are for un-minified js)
-* Documented usage and example code vs. no documentation on usage
+* Documented API and example code vs. no API nor usage docs
 * No dependencies vs. depends on jquery and lodash
 * Works with node.js vs. requires browser